john30/ebusd-esp/README.md

 ## PINs
-If the HTTP port is configured, you can use the "/pin" URL for changing the value of an output PIN or read the current status of all PINs in JSON.
+If the HTTP port is configured, you can use the "/pin" URL for changing the value of an output PIN or read the current status of all PINs in JSON format.

 E.g. in order to set D0 (GPIO16) to LOW, you could use the URL [http://192.168.4.1/pin?pin=0&mode=l](http://192.168.4.1/pin?pin=0&mode=l), and using [http://192.168.4.1/pin?pin=0&mode=h](http://192.168.4.1/pin?pin=0&mode=h) for HIGH.

+## Firmware update

+In order to update the firmware after the device was flashed initially as stated above, you can use the HTML frontend or the serial frontend for activating OTA.

+Using the HTML frontend, you can also upload a new firmware directly after enabling OTA in the configuration page.